NxPKG/khulnasoft-docs/content/stream/uploading-videos/upload-video-file.md

 {{<Aside>}}

-Important: Cloudflare Stream requires a chunk size divisible by 256KiB (256x1024 bytes).
+Important: Khulnasoft Stream requires a chunk size divisible by 256KiB (256x1024 bytes).
 Please round your desired chunk size to the nearest multiple of 256KiB.

 The final chunk of an upload or uploads that fit within a single chunk are exempt from this requirement.